rubengc/edd-user-profiles/readme.txt

 Once activated, EDD User Profiles will add a frontend user profile.

+Also on [edd_profile_editor] will add two new fields: avatar and description

 EDD User Profiles automatically adds tabs based on other EDD plugins.
 Current supported plugins are:

 1. EDD FES